 Who typically has a breast reduction?

-Mr Morritt most frequently performs breast reduction in Sheffield for patients:
+Mr Morritt most frequently performs breast reduction in Sheffield for people who:

-- who want to reduce the size of their large breasts
+- want to reduce the size of their large breasts

 - Bra straps digging in and leaving grooves on the shoulders

 - Sweating in the crease under the breast causing skin irritation

 - Due to unwanted attention or unpleasant comments relating to the size of the patient’s breasts

 Breast reduction – procedure

 There are different methods of performing breast reduction depending on the patient’s size and shape.
 The most common breast reduction techniques involve removal of excess skin and breast tissue followed by reshaping and lifting of the breasts and nipples.
 Mr Morritt most frequently uses a modern technique called ‘wise pattern, superomedial pedicle breast reduction’.
 The lift obtained from this technique lasts longer and the preservation of nipple sensation is better than with older techniques.read more

 Breast reduction surgery is performed under general anaesthesia and involves an overnight hospital stay.
 The blood/nerve supply to the nipples is maintained by keeping a stalk of breast tissue attached to the chest wall (this is called the pedicle).
 The nipples are then lifted to their new higher position, excess skin and breast tissue are removed, and the remaining breast tissue reshaped and stitched together.
 Surgical drains are inserted into each breast at the end of the procedure to drain blood and inflammatory fluid.
 The drains are removed the day after surgery.
 Patients are given a support garment to wear for 6 weeks following the surgery in order to protect the breasts as they heal.